 What is Microsoft SQL Server?

-Microsoft SQL Server is a relational database management system designed by Microsoft.
-Storing an retrieving data for applications both on a single machine and across the web (or any network) is the primary function of MSSQL.
-Folks use Microsoft SQL Server because is supports .NET framework out of the box, and integrates nicely into the Microsoft ecosystem.
+Microsoft SQL Server is a relational database management system that supports applications on a single machine, on a local area network, or across the web.
+SQL Server supports Microsoft's .NET framework out of the box, and integrates nicely into the Microsoft ecosystem.

 What is Google BigQuery?